Upward Salute

 Rowers require flexibility in their back, shoulders, and legs for effective rowing strokes and endurance.

-Ice hockey players need lower body and core flexibility for skating, as well as upper body flexibility for stick handling and shooting.
+Field hockey players need leg, hip, and upper body flexibility for running, stick handling, and shooting.

 MMA fighters need full-body flexibility for grappling, striking, and defensive movements.